Back To Search Results

 (1) requiring the applicant to obtain additional training and to pass an examination upon completion of such training; or

-(2) restricting or limiting the extent, scope or type of practice of the applicant.
+(2) restricting or limiting the applicant's extent, scope, or type of practice.

-C. The board shall also consider the moral background and the activities of the applicant during the period of suspension or inactivity.
+C. The board shall also consider the applicant's moral background and activities during the period of suspension or inactivity.

-D. If the board in its discretion determines that the applicant is qualified to be reissued a license in good standing, the applicant shall pay to the board a reinstatement fee."
+D. If the board, in its discretion, determines that the applicant is qualified to be reissued a license in good standing, the applicant shall pay the board a reinstatement fee."

 Section 26.
 Section 61-6-31 NMSA 1978 (being Laws 1989, Chapter 269, Section 27) is amended to read: